psenger/tower-defense-rl/README.md

     *   The game is played on a map of interconnected Strongholds.
     *   Each of the four Alliances starts at their "Alliance Home" located in one of the four corners of the map.
 These are their starting points and function as their initial controlled nodes.
     *   All other Strongholds are initially neutral and garrisoned by NPC Defense Teams.
-2.  **Player Stamina:**
+2.  **Player Attacks:**
-    *   Each Alliance Player starts the First Half with 4 "Summit Stamina."
-    *   An additional 4 Summit Stamina are replenished for each Player at the beginning of the Second Half.
-    *   Launching an attack on a Stronghold consumes 1 Summit Stamina for the attacking Player.
-The Player must use a Hero Set that is "Available for Attack."
+    *   Players can attack Strongholds adjacent to their Alliance's currently controlled Strongholds (including their Alliance Home).
+    *   To attack, a Player selects one of their Hero Sets that is "Available for Attack."
+This set then engages one of the Stronghold's active Defense Teams (NPC or Player garrison) in a battle (as per Section III).
+Upon engagement, the attacking set becomes "Consumed for Attack" for the current half.
 3.  **Attacking Strongholds:**
     *   Players can attack Strongholds adjacent to their Alliance's currently controlled Strongholds (including their Alliance Home).
     *   To attack, a Player selects one of their Hero Sets that is "Available for Attack."
 This set then engages one of the Stronghold's active Defense Teams (NPC or Player garrison) in a battle (as per Section III).
 Upon engagement, the attacking set becomes "Consumed for Attack" for the current half.
 4.  **Stronghold Defense Teams (NPCs):**
     *   Each NPC Defense Team consists of 5 NPC Heroes.
-    *   NPC Hero stats are fixed values, scaled relative to the average Player Hero stats (defined in II.2) as follows:
+    *   NPC Hero stats are generated using the same distributions as Player Heroes:
-        *   **Level 1 Stronghold NPC Heroes:** Each NPC Hero has stats set at 80% of the average Player Hero stat values (e.g., Attack: `4627 * 0.80`, Defense: `4195 * 0.80`, HP: `8088 * 0.80`).
-        *   **Level 2 Stronghold NPC Heroes:** Each NPC Hero has stats set at 100% of the average Player Hero stat values (e.g., Attack: `4627`, Defense: `4195`, HP: `8088`).
-        *   **Level 3 Stronghold NPC Heroes:** Each NPC Hero has stats set at 120% of the average Player Hero stat values (e.g., Attack: `4627 * 1.20`, Defense: `4195 * 1.20`, HP: `8088 * 1.20`).
-        *(These exact values will be calculated and used for all NPC heroes of a given level).*
+        *   Attack: Average 4627, Standard Deviation 432
+        *   Defense: Average 4195, Standard Deviation 346
+        *   Hit Points (HP): Average 8088, Standard Deviation 783
     *   Initial Number of NPC Teams:
         *   Level 3 Stronghold: 15 NPC Defense Teams
         *   Level 2 Stronghold: 12 NPC Defense Teams
         *   Level 1 Stronghold: 9 NPC Defense Teams
-    *   **NPC Respawn:** Defeated NPC Defense Teams in a Stronghold will respawn (restoring the Stronghold to its full initial NPC complement with the defined stats) at the beginning of the Second Half if the Stronghold is neutral at that time.
-They do not respawn during the First Half.
+    *   **NPC Teams Do NOT Respawn:** Once defeated, NPC Defense Teams are permanently removed from the game.
+They do not respawn at any point, including the Second Half.
 5.  **Capturing a Stronghold:**
     *   To make a Stronghold capturable, all its current NPC Defense Teams must be defeated.
     *   Once all NPC teams are cleared from a Stronghold, the Alliance that defeated the most NPC Defense Teams from that Stronghold (since those NPCs were last fully present) captures it.